hci-a-if-its-2019/final-project-lor-51/README.md

 - He had experienced about using social media / forum.
 - He several times asking about his academic problem/question academic to the internet.

-##### Participant 2
-- A male, 21 years of age.
-- ITS Student
-- No experience using online forums
-- But Uses social media daily, 5-6 hours

 ##### Transcript 1
 ```
 1. Me  : Halo, terimakasih sebelumnya sudah mau bergabung dalam wawancara kali ini